vcsjones/vcsjones.dev/_posts/2017-09-18-nuget-package-signing.md

 interest in PGP have only used it sparingly, or are hard-core fanatics that can often miss the forest for the trees when it comes to usable cryptography.

-To state my opinion plainly, I don't think PGP works unless Microsoft is willing to take on the responsibility to vet keys or we adopt in to the web of trust.
-Neither solution is good in my opinion.

 We do get some value from PGP if we are willing to accept that signatures are not tied to a human being, but rather a NuGet.org account.
 That means signing is tied to NuGet.org and couldn't easily be used with a private NuGet server or alternative non-Microsoft server.

+To state my opinion plainly, I don't think PGP works unless Microsoft is willing to take on the responsibility to vet keys, we adopt in to the web of trust, or we accept that signing does not provide identity of the signer.
+None of these solutions are good in my opinion.

 [1]: https://blog.nuget.org/20170914/NuGet-Package-Signing.html
 [2]: /images/vs-verified-owners.png